j5int/uct-maths-competition/README.md

 ```
 psql -U postgres uctmaths < (filename).sql
 ```
-where you can replace "postgres" with the name of your user.
+where you can replace "postgres" with the name of the user owning the database.

 ## Where to look